As an Amazon Associate I earn from qualifying purchases.

 Needless to say I developed a taste for that sort of chowder, no matter if it’s made with clams or fish or whatever.
 Sure, I like Manhattan “clam chowder,” but I view it as more of a perfectly nice clam soup than a proper chowder.
 There is also a Rhode Island style chowder with no tomato or dairy — also a lovely soup, but not a chowder.

 There is, however, one incarnation of chowder I loathe: It is that hideous, gloppy monstrosity a particular set of New Englanders are known to concoct, mostly I suspect for Midwestern tourists.
 And I say “Midwestern” because I recently had a version of this chowder in Minnesota that was so thick you could stand a spoon in it.

-My first tentative steps to break that training came with a perch chowder I designed specifically for the Great Lakes region.
+My first tentative steps to break from tradition came with a perch chowder I designed specifically for the Great Lakes region.
 It’s made with yellow perch and Polish kielbasa and is damn good if I say so myself.
 This salmon chowder is my second step.

 I should start by saying that what you see in the picture is not, strictly speaking, a salmon chowder: It’s made with a steelhead trout.
 Steelhead is very close to salmon, although it is a little leaner and a lot paler (unless you are working with pink salmon, which is the same color).
 Any salmon, char or trout you feel like using will work here.

 I live in Northern California, where the chinook salmon is king.
 This is the very southern end of its range, and what, ecologically speaking, could be called the Pacific Northwest — and it is the Pacific Northwest, with its vast salmon runs, trout in the mountains, steelhead in the rivers and char in the snowy North — where I drew my inspiration here.